-I am currently focus on my PhD research; about verifying Graph Programs:
+I am currently focused on my PhD research; about verifying Graph Programs.

-Graph is the most natural way in showing complex situation.
-Graphs can model structures and relations in simple way so that it can be used to model many practical problems.
-The use of graph theory in solving many practical problems motivated the development and study about algorithms that operate on graphs.
+Graphs are the most natural way to show a complex situation.
+Graphs can model structures and relations in a simple way so that it can be used to model many practical problems.
+The use of graph theory in solving many practical problems motivated the development and study of algorithms that operate on graphs.
 One widely studied about this is graph transformation, which has a lot of applications such as programs for manipulating pointer.
 Graph Transformation also can simulate Chomsky Graph Grammar and Turing Machine, which show that it is a powerful theory in Computer Science.

 There is a non-deterministic programming language for computing by graph transformation, called GP (Graph Programs) that is described in Christopher Bak’s thesis.
 It has a simple syntax but it is also can program every computable function on graphs.
 This programming language is designed to facilitate formal reasoning about programs.